 Squad 51 Dispatch

 A typical dispatch sound clip from the show.
-The two tones specify the station, and set off a horn there, much like a pager.
+The two tones specify the station to set off a horn there, much like a pager.
 Then the firefighters can hear where they’re being dispatched to.

 The “KMG-365” at the end of the reply (by Randy Mantooth) is the station’s radio callsign, as issued by the FCC, much like any other radio station.
 KMG-365 is, in fact, issued to the LAcoFD, but for the station in Bellflower.

 Another star of the show was their Dodge rescue vehicle, “Squad 51”.
 Long after the show ended, it was recovered and fully restored by LA County Battalion Chief Jim Page, who was instrumental in starting the fire agency’s paramedic program.
 He was also a technical adviser for the Emergency! series.
 Once Squad 51 was restored, he donated the vehicle to the County of Los Angeles Fire Museum.

 Mantooth serves as honorary chairman and spokesman for the museum, and sometimes the two — Mantooth and Squad 51 — appear together, as they did this week in Las Vegas.
 I went over to meet him, introducing myself by saying, “Hi Randy, I’m Randy,” which made him chuckle.
 Yeah, I know: I’m a geeky fanboy.